incoresemi/uatg/docs/source/installation.rst

        $ pip3 install utg

-     To update an already installed version of UArchTest to the latest version:
+     To update an already installed version of UTG to the latest version:

      .. code-block:: bash

        $ pip3 install -U utg

-     To checkout a specific version of UArchTest:
+     To checkout a specific version of UTG:

      .. code-block:: bash